HMS Sluys (D60): Transfer and sale to Iran

-Sluys was sold to Iran in 1967 after a major rebuild by Vosper Thornycroft of Southampton that took three years to complete, completely changing her outline.
+Sluys was sold to Pahlavi Iran in 1967 after a major rebuild by Vosper Thornycroft of Southampton that took three years to complete, completely changing her outline.
 This resulted in the ship having a fully enclosed bridge and a revised anti-aircraft fit of four single 40mm Bofors guns and a quadruple Sea Cat missile system.
 A new plated mainmast carried a Plessey AWS 1 long range search radar.
 The sale was made despite stresses between the UK and Iran during the 1960s, which were centred on tensions and disputes in the Middle East.
 Sluys was renamed Artemiz upon joining the Iranian Navy.
 After some time, the ship was awarded the pennant number 51.

 On 30 November 1971, Artemiz took part in the Iranian occupation of the Tunb islands in the Strait of Hormuz.
 In 1975-76, Artemiz underwent another refit, this time taking place at Cape Town, South Africa.
 The destroyer received four Standard missile launchers with a launch capability of eight missiles.

 In 1985 Artemiz underwent a further refit, this time carried out by the Russians and received, amongst other things, a brand new Russian surface-to-air missile system to replace the British Sea Cat.
 However, she did keep her original 4.5-inch Mk 4 turrets, albeit with an updated radar and fire control system.
 The ship was then renamed Damavand and also received two Soviet-made twin 23 mm/80 anti-aircraft guns.